Helpful Gardening Tips

 Black Willow Stakes grow very fast.
 If you live near the water in a cold climate, these trees will provide the perfect amount of shade for you in the summer months.
 The tree's leaves measure three inches and dangle down.
 This cascading effect will provide a calming atmosphere to your backyard.
 From far away, the leaves look like a green cloud blowing in the wind.

-Black Willow Stakes are very pliable and appreciated
+Black Willow Stakes are Very Pliable and Appreciated for Use in Carpentry

-The Black Willow's limbs are very pliable, which is why the limbs used to be used to make artificial limbs for people.
-Now, the uses for the tree include but aren't limited to, shipping boxes, furniture, and toys.
-Black Willow Stakes have a long history.
+The Black Willow's limbs are very pliable, so the limbs used to be used to make artificial limbs for people.
+Now, the uses for the tree include but aren't limited to shipping boxes, furniture, and toys.
+Black Willow Stakes has a long history.
 The Ancient Greeks made tea from its bark, and the Native Americans used its bark for medicinal purposes.
 Because the trees require a lot of water to grow, these trees also serve an environmental purpose.
 During times of a significant amount of rain, these trees suck up the water through the soil.
 That is why it is essential to have a sufficient amount of trees near wetlands.

-Black Willow tree is a beautiful adornment for any yard or lawn
+The Black Willow tree is a beautiful adornment for any yard or lawn.

-It's luscious green foliage provides vibrancy to any landscape, and make the perfect addition to your garden.
+Its luscious green foliage provides vibrancy to any landscape and makes the perfect addition to your garden.
 Its yellow flowers, called catkins, add to the charm and are delightful to behold.
 This tree catches the eye and is noticeable for its tall, narrow shape pointing up towards the sky.
 This tree often has multiple trunks, each with protruding branches that give it a unique look character.
-The 3 to 5-inch leaves have serrated edges very finely and give the tree an appearance of liveliness and animation which sets it apart from other trees, making it a favorite among landscapers.
+The 3 to 5-inch leaves have serrated edges very finely and give the tree an appearance of liveliness and animation, which sets it apart from other trees, making it a favorite among landscapers.